Carried Interest: Everything You Need to Know

 - How does accounting apply to carried interest?

 Generally accepted accounting principles provide options for carried interest accounting.
-Some use an accrual basis, while other opt for a cash basis or valuation techniques.
+Some use an accrual basis, while others opt for a cash basis or valuation techniques.

 If you need help figuring out if carried interest is good for your business or have any legal questions, post your question on UpCounsel's marketplace.
 UpCounsel accepts only the top lawyers to its site with an average experience of 14 years in law practice.